Skip to content

 Common Options (VFS + Network)

-Both gondolin bash and gondolin exec (VM mode) support the same set of options for configuring filesystem mounts and HTTP egress policy.
+Both gondolin bash and gondolin exec (VM mode) support the same set of options for configuring filesystem mounts and mediated network egress policy.

 VFS (Filesystem) Options